Supertranslations in the bulk of spacetime

 We now pinpoint the supertranslation effect from the new coordinates $(\bar u,\bar r,\zeta,\bar\zeta)$.
 Importantly, this is not merely the introduction of a new coordinate system, but rather the selection of a new family of null hypersurfaces with normal vector $\bar\ell=\td \bar u$.
 In other words, the objects of interest change from null geodesics on the hypersurfaces $u$=const to null geodesics on the hypersurfaces $\bar u$=const.
-Null geodesics lying on different hypersurfaces can exhibit distinct deviation properties, characterized by their shear.
-The two families of null hypersurfaces intersect null infinity at different cross-sections, which are related by a boundary supertranslation.
+Null geodesics lying on different hypersurfaces can exhibit distinct deviation properties, characterized by their expansion and shear.
+The two families of null hypersurfaces intersect null infinity at different cross-sections, which are related by a null infinity supertranslation.

-These features follow from a kinematical analysis of the local bulk geometry and its associated supertranslation.
 From a dynamical perspective, supertranslations are equivalent to gravitational memory \cite{Strominger:2014pwa}.
-In the bulk, gravitational waves with memory will distort null geodesics \cite{Bart:2019gnf}, effectively forcing their trajectories to transition from one null hypersurface to another as illustrated in Fig. \ref{memory}.
+In the bulk, gravitational waves with memory will distort null geodesics \cite{Bart:2019gnf}, effectively forcing their trajectories to the transition from one null hypersurface to another.
+For the transition in Minkowski spacetime discussed above, the null congruence is initially set on the hypersurface $u$=const, with tangent vector $\ell=\td u$.
+Choosing a displacement vector $n=\td r$, the geodesic deviation of $\ell$ can be computed directly from the line-element in Eq. \eqref{plane}.
+In this configuration, the shear vanishes and the expansion is $-2/r$.

-As a closing remark for this section, we briefly discuss the symmetry algebra in the bulk.
-While there is no local energy–momentum tensor associated with the propagation of gravitational waves, their generation necessarily involves matter fields carrying a well-defined energy–momentum tensor.
-Gravitational wave memory can therefore be captured by nonlocal operators defined via light-ray integrals of the energy–momentum tensors along null hypersurfaces, namely light-ray operators.
-It has been shown that the algebra of such operators contains the BMS algebra \cite{Cordova:2018ygx}.
-This strongly suggests that the algebra of infinitesimal residual gauge transformations preserving the NU construction admits a realization in terms of light-ray operators on the null hypersurface.
+After the passage of a gravitational wave with memory, the null congruence is mapped onto the hypersurface $\bar u$=const, with tangent vector $\bar\ell=\td \bar u$ and displacement vector $\bar n=\td \bar r$.
+The corresponding components of the shear tensor are \be